survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 T> To integrate with asset pipelines, you can consider using plugins like [chunk-manifest-webpack-plugin](https://www.npmjs.com/package/chunk-manifest-webpack-plugin), [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin), [webpack-assets-manifest](https://www.npmjs.com/package/webpack-assets-manifest), or [webpack-rails-manifest-plugin](https://www.npmjs.com/package/webpack-rails-manifest-plugin).
 These solutions emit JSON that maps the original asset path to the new one.

 T> The build can be improved further by loading popular dependencies, such as React, through a CDN.
 That would decrease the size of the vendor bundle even further while adding an external dependency on the project.
 The idea is that if the user has hit the CDN earlier, caching can kick in like here.

+T> To understand how a manifest is generated in detail, [read the technical explanation at Stack Overflow](https://stackoverflow.com/questions/39548175/can-someone-explain-webpacks-commonschunkplugin/39600793).

 ## Using Records